subhakr11droy/IMDB-API/README.md

 Following can be done to scale the application, looking at the current requirements

 * Infrastructure scaling
-    1. Since the API plays a very crucial role in data retrival of data, so api can be split up into different microservices
+    1. Since the API plays a very crucial role in data retrieval of data, so api can be split up into different microservices
     3. Use of asynchronous server
     4. More application servers to serve requests in round-robin manner
     2. We can follow load balancing